MadAppGang/MAGLogger/README.md

 ## Usage

-Imprort MAGLogger module to be able to use it in your class.
+Imprort <em>MAGLogger</em> module to be able to use it in your class.

 ``` Swift
 import MAGLogger
 ```

-At the the beginning of your AppDelegate:didFinishLaunchingWithOptions() configure the MAGLogger log sender:
+At the the beginning of your AppDelegate:didFinishLaunchingWithOptions() configure the <em>MAGLogger</em> log sender:

 ``` Swift
 let logger = MAGLogger.self